obvious/website-v2/README.md

     Open the `website-v2` directory in your code editor of choice.
 Save your changes and the browser will update in real time!

+## Frequently used terms

+- `story` - used to denote singular data entries fetched from the _Storyblok_ API.
+Usage of `story` can be found primarily on

+  1. page-level components
+  2. the live preview editor page
+  3. and _Gatsby createPage_ API (gatsby-node.js)

+- `[filename].stories.js and the stories/ directory` - These are visual representations of various states of each component, intended to be served as part of a visual directory of all components.
+This visual directory is a _[Storybook](https://storybook.js.org/)_ app.
+  IMPORTANT NOTE: all things _Storybook_ need to be renamed to `renders` instead of `stories` to avoid confusion with the similarly named _Storyblok_ entries.

 ## 🧐 What's inside?

 A quick look at some additional things we are using within the project: